On this Father’s Day we made a tribute video to the new Daddy in the SEC – Jimbo Fisher

 People forget how amazing the 2012 receiving corps was.
 Everyone points to Mike Evans but there was quite a bit more in 2012 than most people realize.
 That team also had Ryan Swope, Uzoma Nwachukwu, and Malcome Kennedy.
 It’s sad to think about what happened with him but Thomas Johnson had a couple decent games including Alabama.
 That was a REALLY good receiving corps.

-It looked like someone was taking Koda Martin’s job even if he came back fully healthy which I think led to his transfer.
-We’ll be starting someone with little experience and have no depth at the position.
+It looked like someone was taking Koda Martin’s job even if he came back fully healthy.
+I think that’s partially why he transfered.
+We’ll be starting someone at left tackle with little experience and have no depth at the position.
 That’s not a good thing for a very important position on the offensive line.
-Not to knock any individuals but we just don’t have any talent or depth on the offensive line outside of Erik McCoy.
+We just don’t have any talent or depth on the offensive line outside of Erik McCoy.
 I think McCoy might be the only guy that would be in the two deep at Bama or start for schools like Auburn and LSU.
-Everybody else coming back would just be fighting for a roster spots on the better teams in the conference.
+Everybody else would just be fighting for a roster spots on the better teams in the conference.
 We have some solid true freshman coming in but I always tell people the SEC is not a league that favors true freshman.
 Especially at offensive line.

 I know everybody loves Jim Turner and I do as well but I’ve taken a step back from him over the last two seasons.
 I think he has a LOT to prove over the next two seasons.
 Some people like to blame Sumlin and Mazzone for the shortcomings of the line but he’s still the OLine coach.
 He holds a lot of responsibility for the overall results.
 He signs off on the recruits and coaches them individual technique, fight, and teamwork.
 We’ve missed a lot of assignments or calls over the last two seasons.
 We’ve also had lineman get their ass whipped at the line of scrimmage.
 I’m talking not even getting any engagement on certain plays.